 5. Discover Budapest on foot

 Discover Budapest on foot and plan self-guided walking tours during your stay.
 Several monuments and famous places are just in walking distance to each other.
 You can reach many attractions within a few kilometres only.
 Admire the Buda Hills and Liberty Statue by walking on the Pest side of the Danube Promenade.
 By roaming the streets of Budapest’s city centre you can reach historical buildings in couple of minutes, such as the Parliament, Liberty Square and St. Stephen’s Basilica.
 Walk across the Széchenyi Chain Bridge and discover Buda Castle’s interesting sights on foot as well.
 Gellért Hill is also popular in Budapest, not just symbolizing a significant part of Hungarian history but also a great place to spend a few hours in nature while observing the most beautiful view of the city.

 Are you up for more ideas on how to spend your time in Budapest?

-First of all, plan ahead your daily program schedule in order to bring out the most of your visit and to maximize your time in Budapest.
+We recommend to plan ahead your daily program schedule in order to bring out the most of your visit and to maximize your time in Budapest.
 It is worthwhile to include different types of activities in your itinerary to get to know better the city.
-For inspiration, check out the itinerary offers I drafted which can be customized according to your needs, or in case you already have an idea then let me know your preferences.
+For inspiration, browse from our itineraries or send us your questions to help you customize a unique and personalized sightseeing trip to Budapest.